Torvaney/chaoscat/README.md

 ## But… why?

-ChaosCat is a response to the question: what if we applied the principles of [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) to our development practices themselves?
+ChaosCat is a response to the question no one has been asking: what if we applied the principles of [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) to our development practices themselves?